ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 ```
 for a single check on wgc2

+I will output each successful or failed test directly on screen.
+I encourage everyone to test the script this way first.
-currently this will splash some output on the screen from its checks.
-I will look into improving it's output in the future.
-Check router syslog for any script outputs.
-But if all checks pass it will not output anything to syslog.
+Check router syslog for any script outputs, but if all checks pass it will not output anything to syslog.

 the idea is that the script should be run periodically on the router, using cron, like:
 ```sh